Amalia Granata: Career

-She began her television career in when she confessed to having had sex with Robbie Williams on television when he was on tour with his 2003 Tour of Argentina in November 2004.
+She began her television career when she confessed to having had sex with Robbie Williams on television when he was on tour with his 2003 Tour of Argentina in November 2004.

 Granata worked during the Viña del Mar 2006 Festival as a TV host.
 She participated in a segment called MisionSex of the Chilean REC program and modeled clothes for Chilean magazines and portals.

 In May 2007 she joined the reality show Hermano Famosos.
 She was the first expelled from the game with 54% of the votes.

 Between 2009 and 2010 she was a panelist on A Perfect World and posed nude for the Argentine edition of Playboy magazine.
 She was in the sixth edition of the Argentine tournament called Bailando 2010.

 During 2017 and she worked as a panelist on Pamela in the afternoon.In 2018 she was a panelist of Every Afternoon but was dismissed by a controversial tweet about the death of María Eugenia Laprida.